 How to Install OpenClaw on a Psychz cVirtual VPS

 Publisher: Psychz Networks, May 16,2026This guide explains how to install OpenClaw on a Psychz cVirtual VPS using Ubuntu 24.04 LTS.
-OpenClaw can run on a Linux server or cloud VPS, making it a good fit for users who want an always-on AI assistant environment with persistent state, workspace files, remote access, and secure server control.
+OpenClaw can run on a Linux server or cloud VPS, making it a practical option for users who want an always-on AI assistant environment with persistent state, workspace files, remote access, and secure server control.

 If you previously saw OpenClaw referred to as Clawdbot or Moltbot in older tutorials, use this updated OpenClaw guide instead.
 This article is written for users who want to host OpenClaw on a VPS instead of running it only on a local laptop or desktop.